fabiopaiva/swz-news-serverless/terraform-main-account/README.md

 If an existing backend service like Terraform Cloud or Consul is not available, it's common to create a backend service in a cloud provider to store the state, and it's also common to use Terraform to create this service.

-For this reason, the TF configuration on this directory doesn't have a backend service configured.
+For this reason, this Terraform configuration needs some environment variables in order to run for the first time.
-The state is managed on the machine running the initial configuration.
+These variables will be stored on AWS SSM and it will be able to deploy its own CodePipeline with those variables populated.